Login

 Teaching methods

-The whole module will blend formal lectures, indeed a few, cases, workshops and videos and group work.
+The whole module will blend formal lectures, indeed a few, with case study, exercise in class, workshops and students’ presentation and essays.
 It will place emphasis on developing critical skills of analysis, strategic choices and implementation of innovative business ideas.
 Methods will include critical reading and thinking; engagement with new business ideas/opportunities from case studies and presentations/pitches; conceptual development of models and theories of entrepreneurial practice; peer-interaction; secondary data research and analysis.

 The frontal lecture will be used only to offer a panoramic view on the theoretical concepts necessary facilitate the understanding of the experience.
 However, this teaching method represents only a limited part of the module and the lectures will be not just characterized by the transfer of knowledge and concepts but rather a strong interaction between the professor and the students.